Theo-Marshall/SHIFTR-Hardware/README.md

   It's best to use some breadboard jumper wires that can just be connected without soldering.
 Use a rubber band to hold them in contact.

-  To start the WT32-ETH01 in boot mode it is necessary to connect "IO0" with GND and then to reset the board shortly connect "EN" to GND for a quarter of a second.
+  To start the WT32-ETH01 in boot mode it is necessary to connect "IO0" with GND and then to reset the board, shortly connect "EN" to GND for a quarter of a second.

 ## Software installation
 - Make a copy of the provided ``ota.ini.example`` file and name it ``ota.ini`` (you can adjust the values in the file to your needs but also leave it as it is).
 This is because the credentials shouldn't be committed to GitHub and so they are stored in a separate file that is on the .gitignore list.